 For this question, we need to look at a typical scenario using both AI and human monitoring.

-However, as more call centers notice the benefits from the amalgamation of the two, you can be confident that there will be more push towards it.
+However, as more call centers notice the benefits of the amalgamation of the two, you can be confident that there will be more push toward it.